GRCDEV/ArduSim/help/usage.md

 This dialog is the right place to set protocol parameters, and to load missions if needed by the protocol.
 You can load missions in two formats: QGroundControl *.txt* file and Google Earth *.kml* files.
 In the former case, there is one mission per file, but in the later case the same file can contain several missions.
 Follows a list of general rules:

+* QGroundControl files:
-* QGroundControl files: The waypoint in the first line (0) is ignored and used for the current location, as usual on real multicopters.
+    * The waypoint in the first line (0) is ignored and used for the current location, as usual on real multicopters.
-* QGroundControl files: The first real waypoint as provided by APM Planner 2 (second line, waypoint 1) must always be a takeoff command.
+    * The first real waypoint as provided by APM Planner 2 (second line, waypoint 1) must always be a takeoff command.
-* QGroundControl files: The following waypoints must be of type waypoint or spline waypoint.
+    * The following waypoints must be of type waypoint or spline waypoint.
 At this moment, ArduSim supports this two kind of waypoints through the mission.
-* QGroundControl files: The las waypoint can be of type waypoint, spline waypoint, land, or RTL.
-It the command is not of type land or RTL, the multicopter will remain flying over the last waypoint until the user takes control of it.
+    * The las waypoint can be of type waypoint, spline waypoint, land, or RTL.
+If the command is not of type land or RTL, the multicopter will remain flying over the last waypoint until the user takes control of it.
 Alternatively, the protocol implemented can force the UAV to land as in the protocol MBCAP, or it can also perform any other action just detecting when the UAV is close enough to the last waypoint.
-* Google Earth file: The user can add a land or RTL command at the end of the mission.
+* Google Earth file:
+    * The user can add a land or RTL command at the end of the mission.
 Also, a hovering time over each waypoint can be set.
 If the hovering time is set to 0, the multicopter follows the normal behavior (cutting corners while passing through waypoints).
 This options are controlled with *MISSIONEND* and *WAYPOINTDELAY* parameters from *ardusim.ini* file, and can be modified through the GUI when running simulations.
-* Google Earth file: If a waypoint has an altitude lower than the specified in the file *ardusim.ini*, it is set to that default for security reasons (when you create a *.kml* in Google Earth, by default the altitude is 0.
+    * If a waypoint has an altitude lower than the specified in the file *ardusim.ini*, it is set to that default for security reasons (when you create a *.kml* in Google Earth, by default the altitude is 0.
 The default altitude is applied if you don't modify that file manually to set new altitude values).

 ### 1.3 Main window